tanupoo/lorawan-ssas/README.md

 - [NALTEC](http://www.naltec.co.jp/english/): NLS-LW
 - [Netvox](http://www.netvox.com.tw/index.html): R711, R718A, R718AB, R710A, and some PH sensors.

 You can add your handler.
-Please refer to other parsers.
+Please refer to other parsers under the directory, parser.

+## NS Handers

+## DB Handlers

+- postgreql
+- sqlite3
+- MongodB

 ## How to install